digitalservicebund/ris-norms/frontend/README.md

 - Make sure the backend runs
 - Make sure the frontend runs
 - Install Playwright
-- Let Playwright now where to connect to
+- Let Playwright know where to connect to
 - Run the E2E Test

 ```bash